Why Do the Wicked Prosper & the Righteous Suffer?

 Do you find yourself envying the wicked?
 How has it affected your gratitude attitude?

-Liked this post?
-Subscribe to my YouTube channel for more devotionals.
+If you liked this post, subscribe to my YouTube channel for more devotionals.

 You may also like: